hellige/dcpu/README.md

 The emulator is written in C and supports both curses and SDL (if available at compile-time) for video display.
 It's well tested and has a number of nice options.
 It builds on both Mac OS and Linux with gcc.
+I assume it may also work on Windows with either Cygwin or MinGW, but I haven't tried it myself and don't intend to.

 The emulator supports the 'standard' LEM-1802 display, keyboard, and clock.
 I'm not sure what other emulators are doing, but this one will refuse to